armbian/documentation/docs/user-guide/advanced-configuration.md

 sudo armbianmonitor -u
 ```

-Then copy and past the URL of your log to the [forum, mail, etc](../index.md#where-to-find-additional-help).
+Then copy and paste the URL of your log to the [forum, mail, etc](../index.md#where-to-find-additional-help).

 ## APT mirror selection